 The Horizontal Scrolling control lets you tilt the wheel (if your hardware supports it) to move the pointer a certain number of characters per tilt.

-Last and usually least, the Hardware tab gives you access to the hardware settings for your mouse, including your driver software and versioning.
-You will not generally need to adjust these settings unless you are trying to diagnose a hardware or driver problem with your mouse – issues that arise so rarely in Windows 10 that you are vanishingly unlikely to encounter them, knock on wood.
+The Hardware tab gives you access to the hardware settings for your mouse, including your driver software and versioning.
+You will not generally need to adjust these settings unless you are trying to diagnose a hardware or driver problem with your mouse.

 With all of these controls at your disposal, getting the perfect mouse user interface experience is as easy as sitting down for a few minutes and experimenting with the settings that work best for you.
 Happy mousing!